Galooshi/import-js/README.md

 - As part of resolving imports, all imports will be sorted and placed into groups. *Grouping can be disabled, see the `groupImports` configuration option.*
-- You can speed up importing by installing [Watchman](https://facebook.github.io/watchman/).
+- You can speed up ImportJS by installing [Watchman](https://facebook.github.io/watchman/).
 See [Speeding it up!](#speeding-it-up) for more information.